allegro/allegro.tech/_posts/2020-04-01-machine-learning-plus-agile-manifesto.md

     <br/><span style="font-size: 12px; color: grey">Tweet by <a href="https://twitter.com/phil_wade/status/896010517617180672" rel="nofollow">Phil Wade</a></span>
 </p>

-And because our team leaders know importance of
+And because our team leaders know the importance of
 <a href="/2019/06/allegro-culture-tech-leaders-meeting.html">constant feedback</a> we adjust.
 We start choosing team delegates to meetings, we introduce a “developer on duty” who takes care of all incoming communication.
 When it’s my turn I know it won’t be a good week.